WhitelistVideo

 Effectiveness: ✅ Effective Setup time: 10 minutes Cost: Free

-3. Go to https://myaccount.google.com/kids
+2. Go to https://myaccount.google.com/kids.

-5. Add youtube.com/shorts to the "Blocked" list
+4. Add youtube.com/shorts and m.youtube.com/shorts to the Blocked list.

 Method 5: Browser Extensions (Desktop)